Zexal07/TSR-Table_Structure_Recognition/README.md

 - ENCODER_MODEL: The Hugging Face checkpoint for the ViT encoder.

-- DECODER_MODEL: The Hugging Face checkpoint for the BERT decoder.
+- DECODER_MODEL: The Hugging Face checkpoint for the GPT2 decoder.

 *Training Hyperparameters*: